fairscape/fairscape.github.io/docs/index.md

 FAIRSCAPE is a computational framework written in Python that implements the FAIR[^1] data principles on components such as datasets, software, computations, runtime parameters, environment and personnel involved in a computational analysis.
 It generates fully FAIR evidence of correctness of the analysis by recording formal representations of the components and their interactions in the form of a graph called Evidence Graph.
 For every computational result, FAIRSCAPE creates a machine interpretable Evidence Graph whose nodes and edges may contain persistent identifiers with metadata resolvable to the underling components.

-FAIRSCAPE provides a command line client tool to package and validate the components with metadata, a schema generation and validation component for the datasets, a graphical user interface (GUI) for creating RO-Crate packages, and a REST API to perform various operations on the server-side.
-Together, these tools enable users to interact with FAIRSCAPE in ways that best suit their workflow and technical preferences.
+FAIRSCAPE provides a [command line client tool](/components/CLI) and a [graphical user interface (GUI)](/components/GUI) to package and validate the components with metadata, a schema generation and validation component for the datasets, a REST API to perform various operations on the [server-side](/components/server), and a [front-end web server](/components/webserver) to visualize the posted metadata.
+Together, these tools enable users to interact with FAIRSCAPE in the way that best suits their workflow.

 <div class="component-cards">
 <a href="/getting-started/getting-started" class="component-card getting-started-card">